fatzh/obidrfid/README.md

 ## Usage

 This moodule can be used as a standalone program to test the reader.
+The script `obidrfid.py` is installed by default.

+Try `obidrfid.py --help` for usage.

+### Set IP address

+`obidrfid.py config --ip 192.168.10.10 --set-ip 192.168.142.10`

+This will change the reader ip address from `192.168.10.10` (the default) to `192.168.142.10`.

+### Read transponders

+`obidrfid read --ip 192.168.142.10`

+This will conenct to the reader and start reading tags in range.
+Press `Ctrl-C` to exit.

 ## Functions